Hbowe/DE-ML-Projects/README.md

 Files are stored in the temp directory for the duration of scraping loop before being moved into raw individual directories.

-Files are cleaned and stored as a list of dataframes to be concatonated into the existing cleaned and consolidate file created and maintaed from prior runs.
+Files are cleaned and stored as a list of dataframes to be concatonated into the existing cleaned and consolidate file created and maintained from prior runs.

 Cleaned files are uploaded to SQL server via a SQL-Alchemy connection and dashboarded via Apache Superset.